drivendataorg/scipy_proceedings/papers/drivendata/main.md

 ## Classifying species in images

 While Zamba began with a focus on video data, the majority of camera trap users today collect still images.
-Images have several practical advantages: they require less storage space, place less strain on battery life, and are faster to transfer, review, and process.
-For analyses focused on the presence or absence of a particular species, a single image can be sufficient to determine presence.
+Images have several practical advantages: they require less storage space, use less battery life, and are faster to transfer, review, and process.
+Images are often sufficient for determining presence or absence of a particular species and can be used for distance sampling as well to get to abundance estimates.

-A number of other popular tools like Wildlife Insights [@doi:10.1017/S0376892919000298] exist for applying machine learning to camera trap images.
-However, these tools do not support training custom models.
-This limits their applicability across the diverse contexts in which camera traps are used worldwide.
-Pretrained models often fail to provide the species-level accuracy or label granularity needed for specific ecological studies or regions.
+There are a number of machine learning tools for processing camera trap images [@doi:10.1111/2041-210X.14044].
+However, static pretrained models fail to capture the diversity in camera trap images and the range of environments in which camera traps are used around the globe.

-Zamba’s extension into image support was motivated by the need to bring custom model training workflows to image-based data, building on the fine-tuning capabilities already developed for videos.
+Zamba’s extension into image support was motivated by the need to bring custom model training workflows to image-based data, building on the similar capabilities already developed for videos.
 The ability to train accurate models with a relatively small amount of labeled data is central to Zamba’s goal of enabling camera trap users to harness automated species classification for their unique datasets.

 In the sections that follow, we outline the core methods Zamba employs for species classification in images, and present performance metrics for the general image classification model that forms the foundation for training custom models.